 Project Marinus

-Project Marinus Stage 1 is intended to enable electricity to be imported and exported between Tasmania and the mainland.
-It is part of broader planning for changes in the National Electricity Market, including the transition to renewable energy sources.
+Stage 1 of Project Marinus will enable electricity to be imported and exported between Tasmania and mainland Australia.
+It is part of broader planning for the transition to renewable energy within the National Electricity Market.

-Tasmania, Victoria and the Australian governments will continue to work together as shareholders in Marinus Link Pty Ltd.
+Tasmania, Victoria and the Australian governments will continue to work together as shareholders in Marinus Link Pty Ltd, ensuring strong governance and oversight as the project progresses.

 Further information, including the Whole of State Business Case and summary documents, is available via the links below.